hadrianhughes/cuttlefish/README.md

 ## Next

-- Write up the grammar using EBNF
+- Finish constructing the new AST